babuv491/RestClientTool/README.md

 ## Installation

 ### Prerequisites
-- Java 11 or higher
+- OpenJDK 11 or higher (Oracle JDK also supported)
-- Maven 3.6 or higher
+- Maven 3.6 or higher (for building from source)

+### Self-Contained JAR
+The application is packaged as a self-contained JAR that includes all JavaFX runtime libraries for Windows, Linux, and macOS.
+No external JavaFX installation is required.

 ### Build from Source
 ```bash